afaneh262/bd-project1/README.md

 ## Project Structure

-- `binance-collector/`: Collects order book and trade data from Binance and sends it to Kafka.
+- `binance-collector/`: Collects trades data from Binance and sends it to Kafka.
 - `spark-app/`: Processes the data using Apache Spark and stores the results in MongoDB.
-- `visualization/`: Provides a web interface to visualize the predictions and real-time data.
+- `visualization/`: Provides a web interface to visualize the metrics.

 ## Prerequisites